 Step 3: Waiting and going for the interview

 Once the 10 days are up, you can call to arrange an appointment for the interview process.
 Be advised that you may have to wait up to six weeks for the appointment date.

 At the interview, you may be interviewed separately and asked to answer a number of questions to make sure that you are genuine applicants.

 A civil marriage can be held in the courts or the Town Hall of residence, performed by the Mayor or a designated councilor.
 The marriage is effective immediately following the ceremony.

-After the wedding, it will be registered in the Civil Registry and a certificate stating the date, time and place of the marriage will be issued.
+After the wedding, it will be registered in the Civil Registry, and a certificate stating the date, time, and place of the marriage will be issued.

 A religious ceremony (or blessing) can be held following the civil ceremony if desired.
 You should be aware that after a religious ceremony, you have one week to present the church-issued certificate to the nearest civil registry.
-If you fail to register the marriage will not be recognised.
+If you fail to register the marriage will not be recognized.